KainosSoftwareLtd/Speech-to-Text-Testing-Tool/Microsoft-Speech-SDK/README.md

 npm start
 ```

-The app displays a menu.
-Choose a transcription type.
-Then enter either filepath or folderpath, depending on which transcription type you selected.
+- The app displays a menu
+- Choose a transcription type
+- Enter either filepath or folderpath, depending on which transcription type you selected

 # General errors